Monday, March 27, 2017

 Demoscene poster

-The most amazing demoscene poster has just been updated again.
-If you have never seen this before then you really should take a look and get it downloaded now!
-Clickety click to view this jaw-dropper by Gregory le Roux.
+The most amazing demoscene poster has been updated again.
+If you have never seen this before you should take a look and download it!
+Clickety click to view this jaw-dropper by Gregory le Roux (HMD!!)

-And for those who may not know who this chap is (where have you been?) then visit Demozoo...
+For those who may not know who this chap is (where have you been?), visit Demozoo...

 Saturday, March 18, 2017